Not Trusting Another

 One might read verse 44 and think that “not trusting another” applies to everyone in the Church except the president of the Church.
 Certainly he should always automatically be trusted.
 But read on to verse 46, and you will see it is absolutely clear that this scripture applies directly to the president of the Church, which it calls the “eye” of the body.

 Who can handle this information?
 These scriptures teach us that the president of the Church is not above failing us.
-These verses also make it absolutely clear that it is the responsibility of the members of the body (the Church) to remove the president if he transgresses; it is not the responsibility of the Lord to do so.
+These verses also make it absolutely clear that it is the responsibility of “every man” or member of the body (the Church) to remove the president if he transgresses; it is not the responsibility of the Lord to do so.

 In fact, there is a specific revelation in the Doctrine and Covenants on how to hold a special trial over the president of the Church (or one of his counselors) to remove him if necessary: